Jai2501/DockerExamples/Docker-JavaScript/Advanced/README.md

 # Overview

 This code creates a basic HTTP server using Node.js.
 It is designed to respond to HTTP requests by sending a plain text response "Hello, World!
 This is a Web Service".
-This server is intended to be a simple example of how to use Node.js for creating web services, and also demonstrate how Docker can be utilised for creating such services.
+This server is intended to be a simple example of how to use Node.js for creating web services, and also demonstrate how Docker can be utilised for containerizing such services.

 # Features